viniciuskneves/articles/import-existing-aws-resources-using-aws-cdk.md

 <img width="513" alt="Created CloudFormation Stack" src="https://user-images.githubusercontent.com/1734873/154743207-44004b28-f184-4859-ba66-d5f0c03c6e16.png">

-Following the instructions from AWS, we need to create a template with the resource we would like to import, in this case a S3 bucket.
+Following the instructions from AWS, we need to create a template with the resource we would like to import in this case, a S3 bucket.
 We can rely on AWS CDK to do the job for us.
-In order to create a S3 bucket, we need the following piece of code:
+To create a S3 bucket, we need the following piece of code:

 ```typescript
 import { RemovalPolicy, Stack, StackProps } from "aws-cdk-lib";